uio-bmi/IN-BIOSx000/index.md

 For lunch, we recommend the canteen in the other end of the building, [Ole-Johan eatery](https://www.sio.no/en/food-and-beverage/spisesteder/ole-johan-eatery), which serves a nice selection of warm and cold dishes.

-We are organizing a free dinner for all course participants at a restaurant some day during the course.

-We will also order pizza one afternoon.
+There will be free pizza one afternoon.

 ## Requirements